delight-im/PHP-Auth/README.md

     if ($auth->reconfirmPassword($_POST['password'])) {
         $auth->setPasswordResetEnabled($_POST['enabled'] == 1);

-        // the setting has been changed
+        echo 'The setting has been changed';
     }
     else {
-        // we can't say if the user is who they claim to be }
+        echo 'We can\'t say if the user is who they claim to be';
+    }
 }
 catch (\Delight\Auth\NotLoggedInException $e) {